filecoin-project/specs/src/algorithms/post/election_post.md

 # ElectionPoSt

 To enable short PoSt response time, miners are required submit a PoSt when they are elected to mine a block, hence PoSt on election or ElectionPoSt.
-When miners win a block, they need to immediately generate a PoStProof and submit that along with the ElectionProof.
-Both the ElectionProof and PoStProof are checked at Block Validation by `StoragePowerConsenusSubsystem`.
+When miners win a block, they need to immediately generate a PoStProof and submit that along with the winning PartialTickets.
+Both the PartialTickets and PoStProof are checked at Block Validation by `StoragePowerConsenusSubsystem`.
 When a block is included, a special message is added that calls `SubmitElectionPoSt` which will process sector updates in the same way as successful `SubmitSurprisePoSt` do.

 # SurprisePoSt